 Financial Aid & Scholarships

-The Illinois MSHA Program has limited scholarships available, ranging from $1,000-$10,000 per year.
-Scholarships are awarded based on merit and/or need.
+The Illinois MSHA Program provides scholarships ranging from $1,000-$10,000 based on merit and/or need.
 There is no separate scholarship application.
 The application materials a student submits for admission are used to determine scholarship awards.

 Students who are offered a scholarship will be notified by early March.

-The MSHA program does honor statutory waivers which are authorized by the State of Illinois legislation.
-List of statutory waivers.
+*The MSHA program honors statutory waivers which are authorized by the State of Illinois legislation.